Sudan conflict drives 100,000 over border amid crumbling ceasefires

 AID SUPPLIES

-Aid supplies that have arrived in Port Sudan for other aid agencies were still waiting on Monday for safe passage to Khartoum, a road journey of about 800 km (500 miles), although Medicins Sans Frontiers said delivered some aid to Khartoum.
+Aid supplies that have arrived in Port Sudan for other aid agencies were still awaiting safe passage to Khartoum, a road journey of about 800 km (500 miles), although Medecins Sans Frontieres (MSF) said it had delivered some aid to Khartoum.

 Some 330,000 Sudanese have also been displaced inside Sudan's borders by the war, the U.N. migration agency said.